Everything you need to know about COVID-19 testing

 - IgM antibodies appear early on in an infection

-- IgG antibodies show up later on following infection, usually after you’ve recovered.
+- IgG antibodies show up later on the following infection, usually after you’ve recovered.

-The UK is not currently testing for COVID-19 amongst the general public, but people can still get tested by going to a private company such as Your Sexual Health.
+The UK is no longer testing for COVID-19 amongst the general public, but people can still get tested by going to a private company.
 Many private companies are currently offering PCR tests that use the same test assay as those used by the NHS.
+The only people who qualify currently to get free COVID-19 tests from the NHS are;

 By taking a test that returns negative, you will know that you pose no danger to your family, friends or colleagues, although social distancing measures should still be observed.

-When it comes to COVID-19, testing plays a vital role in how the global community deals with the virus.
+When it comes to COVID-19, testing played a vital role in how the global community continues to deal with the virus.

-Testing is highly effective at preventing and restricting the spread of COVID-19 as it allows those who have the disease to be effectively isolated.
-Countries that have tested a higher percentage of the population (such as South Korea and Germany [3] ) have seen a much slower spread of the virus, partly thanks to their ability to contain cases, including those that are asymptomatic.
+Testing is highly effective at preventing and restricting the spread of COVID-19 as it allows those who have the disease to isolate.
+Countries that have tested a higher percentage of the population (such as South Korea and Germany) have seen a much slower spread of the virus, partly thanks to their ability to contain cases, including those that are asymptomatic.

 Establish trends within the community